 The Lake opened in the late 40s, and sat around 300.
 It operated for many years and was even a porn house for a short period.
 Eventually, it was converted to an archery range and bait shop.
 After that closed, it sat dormant for many years.
-It was torn down in 2003 after falling into disrepair.
+It was torn down by 1999 after falling into disrepair.
 The photos on this page are from a set I took when I was considering buying the theater (in the late 1980's) in the hopes of re-opening it.

-I got an estimate on the repairs that would have been needed and it was substantial.
+I got an estimate for the repairs that would have been needed and it was substantial.
 The electrical, plumbing and HVAC were shot.
 The roof leaked.
 It would have also needed all new seating, projection, audio gear and a new screen.
 Those expenses added to the 150k or so the owners were asking made the investment untenable.
 A single screen theater wouldn't have generated enough revenue to justify the investment.

 It's a shame because the city really wanted it to happen.
 The place was an eyesore and they needed a nighttime entertainment draw for the town.
 The fact that I was looking into it and speaking with the city generated a mention in the Spinal Column Newspaper.
 The locals were excited as was I until I looked at the numbers.